bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

         slider = Instance(Slider)

-Since we would like to create a custom extension that can participate in DOM layout, we subclass from :class:`~bokeh.models.layouts.HTMLBox`.
+Since we would like to create a custom extension that can participate in the DOM layout, we subclass from :class:`~bokeh.models.layouts.HTMLBox`.
 We also added two properties: a :class:`~bokeh.core.properties.String` to configure a text message for the readout, and an :class:`~bokeh.core.properties.Instance`